Vice Chancellor for Economic Development

 Jo Bonner has received numerous awards including the Distinguished Public Service Award in 2013, which is the highest honor the U.S. Navy bestows on a civilian.
 He also received the 2012 “Governor Bob Riley Building a Better Alabama Award” from the Business Council of Alabama.
 He was awarded an honorary doctorate from The University of South Alabama in 2012.
 He serves on numerous boards around the state including the American Village Citizenship Trust, the Business Council of Alabama, the Alabama School of Math and Science and the AlabamaGermany Partnership.

 Bonner earned a B.A. degree in Journalism from The University of Alabama in 1982.
-He is married to the former Janée Lambert, and they are the parents of a daughter, Lee, a freshman at The University of Alabama, and a son, Robins, a junior in high school.
+He is married to the former Janée Lambert, and they are the parents of a daughter, Lee, and a son, Robins.
 The Bonners make their home in Tuscaloosa.

 The University of Alabama System